Sneha-Reddy-Varala/ecommerce-harmoni/README.md

 2. Navigate to the project directory and run `npm install` to install all dependencies.
 3. Run `npm start` to start the application.
 4. Open `http://localhost:3000` in your browser to view the website.

+## Areas would improve

+1. Security and API Integration (using JWT)
+2. Payment Gateway integaration
+3. Signup/Login page for Users

 Thank you!